thopkins023/Troy-Week-13-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous.

 Advantage(s) of automating configuration with Ansible?
 The Advantage is that you can put commands into multiple servers from a single playbook.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 •  Install: docker.io
 •  Install: python-pip
 •  Install: docker